 Additional Practice Areas

-What are the reasons for a visa denial?
+What are the most common causes for visa denial?

 - Security-related grounds

-If you are denied, is there anything you can do?
+If you are denied a visa, is there anything you can do?

-B-1 visa classification is intended for a visitor who will be participating in business activities of a commercial or professional nature in the United States, including, but not limited to:
+The B-1 Visa classification is intended for persons who seek to enter the U.S to participate in a narrow scope of business activities of a commercial or professional nature including, but not limited to:

-- Traveling for a scientific, educational, professional or business convention, or a conference on specific dates;
+- Attending scientific, educational, professional or business conventions or conferences on specific dates

-The B-2 visa is intended for temporary visitors for tourism.
-There are limited activities that a B2 temporary visitor may engage in lawfully.
+The B-2 Visa classification is intended for temporary visitors who enter the U.S for the purpose of tourism or leisure.
+There are limited activities that a B-2 temporary visitor may engage in lawfully.

-Can you work and study in the U.S. while on B status?
+Can I work or study in the U.S. while on B status?

-Applicants requesting a visitor visa must apply at their local U.S. Embassy.
-After submission of Form DS-160 through the U.S. Department of State website, applicants must schedule an interview at the U.S. Embassy.
-Applicants must provide proof that they have significant social and economic ties in their country, and therefore, are entering the U.S. with the intention of a temporary stay.
+Applicants requesting a B-1/B-2 visa must apply at their local U.S. Embassy.
+After submission of Form DS-160 through the U.S. Department of State website, applicants must pay the visa fee and schedule an interview at the U.S. Embassy.
+At the interview, applicants must provide proof that they have significant social and economic ties to their country, and therefore, are only entering the U.S. with the intention of a temporary stay.
+They might also be asked to provide evidence of funds sufficient to support them during their stay.

-In cases you apply for an immigrant visa but you are “inadmissible” to the United States you must file a special request called a “Waiver of Inadmissibility”.
+If you applied for an immigrant (Green Card) or nonimmigrant (eg. B-1/B-2) visa but were refused and found to be “inadmissible” to the United States, you might be able to overcome this by filing a special request called a “Waiver of Inadmissibility”.

 What does it mean to be inadmissible?

-What are the legal requirements for an I-601 waiver?
+What are the legal requirements for a Wavier?

-Our office can assist with individuals who would like to terminate their green card status.
+Our office is happy to assist individuals who would like to terminate (renounce) their Lawful Permanent Resident (Green Card) status.

-A Reentry Permit allows a green card holder to retain status in spite of the amount of time spent outside of the U.S. A reentry permit establishes that you did not intend to abandon status, and it allows you to apply for admission to the United States after traveling abroad for up to 2 years without having to obtain a returning resident visa.
-Reentry permits are normally valid for 2 years from the date of issuance.
-You do not need a reentry permit if you will be outside the United States for less than 1 year.
+A Re-entry permit allows you to apply for admission to the United States after traveling abroad for up to 2 years without abandoning your LPR status.
+Re-entry permits are normally valid for 2 years from the date of issuance.
+You need a re-entry permit if you will be outside the United States for longer than six months.

 How do I apply for a re-entry permit?

-To obtain a reentry permit, file Form I-131, Application for Travel Document.
-USCIS will notify you when to appear at a designated Application Support Center (ASC) to obtain your biometrics, which must be taken while still in the U.S.
+To obtain a re-entry permit, file Form I-131, Application for Travel Document.
+USCIS will notify you when to appear at a designated Application Support Center (ASC) in the U.S to obtain your biometric information, which must be taken while still in the U.S.

 Can I apply for the re-entry permit after I have left the U.S.?

-You cannot file a Form I-131 to obtain a reentry permit unless you are physically present in the United States when you file the form.
+You cannot file Form I-131 to obtain a re-entry permit unless you are physically present in the United States when you file the form.
 You should file your Form I-131 no fewer than 60 days before you intend to travel abroad.

 Do I need to remain in the U.S. until my application is approved?

-You do not have to be in the United States for USCIS to approve your Form I-131 and issue a reentry permit to you if your biometrics (photo, fingerprints) have been obtained.
-You may request the Approval Notice be sent to the local Embassy.
+You do not have to be in the United States for USCIS to approve your Form I-131 and issue a re-entry permit to you if your biometrics (photo and fingerprints) have already been obtained.-

 Our office can assist you with obtaining an Employment Authorization Document (EAD), which is needed in order to work in the U.S. under certain visa types.